mycicdfeed/travis-gtest-cmake-example/README.md

     ./project1

-and if you did cmake with test=ON:
+and if you did cmake with BUILD_TESTS=ON:

     ./runUnitTests